tobyk100/Sort/README.md

     $python main.py [--valid|--invalid] input-file output-file

-When "--valid" flag is set, the program will sort only valid URLs in user's input-file.
-When "--invalid" flag is set, the program will sort only invalid URLs in user's input-file.
-When neither of these flags are set, the program sort all URLs in user's input-file by default.
+When "--valid" flag is set, the program sorts only valid URLs in user's input-file.
+When "--invalid" flag is set, the program sorts only invalid URLs in user's input-file.
+When neither of these flags are set, the program sorts all URLs in user's input-file by default.

 An URL is considered valid if the original URL matches the normalized URL.
 This program normalizes URLs using